| | | | | |

 The Boeing flagship.
 At $141.95, the 747 Advanced is a quad-engine throttle overlay with ProDeskSim’s full feature set.
 Boeing fans will appreciate the aircraft-specific detent positioning and thrust reverser action.
 The build quality here matches the Airbus side of the range – same hidden springs, same tool-free installation.

-Look, the 747 is an iconic aircraft.
-If you’re flying the PMDG 747 in MSFS or the Felis 747 in X-Plane, having aircraft-specific throttle feel adds genuine immersion that a generic Bravo overlay simply doesn’t provide.
+The 747 is a proper bucket-list aircraft for sim pilots.
+Flying the PMDG 747 in MSFS or the Felis 747 in X-Plane, aircraft-specific throttle feel makes a real difference – a generic Bravo overlay doesn’t replicate the quad-engine detent arrangement.

 FMC CDU

-ProDeskSim’s most expensive product at $249 – and a signal that they’re moving beyond pure Bravo addons.
+ProDeskSim’s most expensive product at $249 – and the clearest sign they’re moving beyond pure Bravo addons.
 The FMC CDU is a standalone flight management computer panel, not a Bravo overlay.
-This is proper avionics hardware for Boeing cockpit builders.
-It’s a different market entirely from the throttle addons, targeting simmers who are building more complete cockpit setups.
+Different market entirely from the throttle addons: this one’s aimed at simmers building out more complete cockpit setups.

 Boeing Throttle Range

 ProDeskSim covers the main Boeing fleet: 737, 747, 777, and 787.
 The 737 is where most buyers start – it’s the most popular Boeing in sim and the B737 Ultra at $101.60 represents a more accessible entry point than the Advanced models.
-FSElite’s head-to-head comparison between the ProDeskSim and HomeCockpit 737 overlays concluded that ProDeskSim’s build quality was the clear winner, with smoother thrust reversers and better overall finish.
+FSElite ran the ProDeskSim and HomeCockpit 737 overlays side by side – ProDeskSim came out ahead on build quality, with smoother thrust reversers and better overall finish called out specifically.

 Airbus Throttle Range